Puppy Behavior and Training: Handling Exercises

 • Accept having a nail touched by the equipment without the sound

-Breaking down the nail care process into these many small parts and practicing each part until the dog is ready to do the entire sequence usually takes a few weeks or even months to achieve.
-Don’t rush the process.
+Break down the nail care process into these small parts and practice each part until the dog is ready to do the entire sequence.
+This process usually takes a few weeks or even months to achieve.
+Don’t rush it.
 Observe your puppy’s body language to determine when your puppy is ready to advance to a more difficult step.

 Related Articles